alimulhaqkhan-prog/AURAX-Omega/README.md

 *AURA-X Ω — Because you deserve an AI that actually knows you.*

-⭐ Star this repository if you believe AI should be more human
+⭐ Star this repo if you believe AI should feel more human

 </div>